 Using EFT with Kids

-"Even though I'm anxious about ______, I know I can handle it."
+"Even though I'm anxious about ______, I know I can handle whatever happens."

 "Even though I feel sad, I deeply love, accept and forgive myself."